sixtytwosecond/Airline_On-Time_Arrivals/README.md

 ```
 CARRIER_DELAY, WEATHER_DELAY, NAS_DELAY, SECURITY_DELAY, LATE_AIRCRAFT_DELAY
 ```
-to
-and understand which factor has the highest correlation to the delay
+to understand which factor has the highest correlation to the delay

-Finally we run Multivariance Regression between
+Finally we will run Multivariance Regression between
 ```
 ARR_DELAY
 ```